Colorado Vacations

 Tent Cabins and Yurts

-Several National and State Parks visitors the option of reserving tent cabins or yurts.
+Several National and State Parks offer visitors the option of reserving tent cabins or yurts.
 You bring your own gear, like sleeping bags and cookware and eating utensils, but the basic structure and often cots or bunks are provided.
 This is a good option for families who want to try camping without making a commitment to too much expensive equipment.
+Sometimes cabins or yurts are located in designated campgrounds, and you can drive right up to them.
+Other times they are hidden along backpacking trails, and families must carry their gear - except for a tent!

 Private Campgrounds and RV Parks